Yashsingh9616/yashsingh9616.github.io/_posts/2024-6-4-Devops-Training.md

 - **Types of kernal**
    ---
     - 1. Monolithic kernal
-          Description: The kernel that manages the system's resources between the system application and the system hardware is known as the Monolithic kernel.
+          - Description: The kernel that manages the system's resources between the system application and, the system hardware is known as the Monolithic kernel.
 Here, the kernel and user services are implemented and run in the same address space.
-          Examples: Linux, Unix.
+          - Examples: Linux, Unix.
     - 2. Micro kernal
-          Description: Minimizes the amount of code running in kernel mode.
-Essential services such as device drivers, protocol stacks, and file systems run in user space.
+          - Description: Minimizes the amount of code running in kernel mode.
+Essential services such as, device drivers, protocol stacks, and file systems run in user space.
-          Examples: Minix, QNX
+          - Examples: Minix, QNX
    ---
 - **What is FOSS?**
    ---